manavisrani07/ConvoContext/README.md

 ### Prerequisites

-To use ConvoConnect, you'll need to have the following installed:
+To use ConvoContext, you'll need to have the following installed:

 - Python 3
 - Dependencies listed in `requirements.txt`

 ### Installation

-1. Clone the ConvoConnect repository and change the directory:
+1. Clone the ConvoContext repository and change the directory:

    ```bash
    git clone https://github.com/manavtech07/ConvoConnect.git